willfleury/willfleury.github.io/_posts/machine-learning/2017-05-01-hyperparameter-optimisation.md

 Of course there are ways to help both grid and random search with some domain knowledge such as quantising the hyper-parameters to reduce the search space (not the number of dimension).

 As discussed grid search is intractable for all but the simplest of optimization problems.
 While random search appears to work quite well in practice, it can take a large number of samples to be reasonably confident that a solution close to the optimal has been found.
 It is also difficult to gain confidence that one is close to the optimal solution as there is never a visible convergence in the random search algorithm.
-It is worth noting however that random sampling is still used in some manner in all of the more sophisticated optimisation algorithms we will discuss in this post.
+It is however worth noting, that random sampling is still used in some manner in all of the more sophisticated optimisation algorithms we will discuss in this post.

 ### Evolutionary Algorithms

-Talk a little about simulated annealing.
+There are many forms of evolutionary algorithms from Genetic Algorithms (GA) to Evolutionary Strategies (ES).
+A GA is an algorithm that is based on natural selection, the process that drives biological evolution.
+While GAs were very popular in the late 90's and early 2000's, they have been superseded by a range of new optimisation algorithms, some of which we discuss in this post.
+One of the earlier algorithms to succeed GAs was Particle Swarm Optimization (PSO).
+While PSO and GAs are not the same, they do share some characteristics such as the fact that they are both population-based search algorithms.
+However, PSO has been shown to perform as well as GA but require fewer evaluations [13].

+GAs are characterised by a binary string representation of candidate solutions.
+Evolutionary Strategies on the other hand use vectors of real valued numbers as the representation.
 Various types of Evolutionary Strategies exist such as CMA-ES which stands for Covariance Matrix Adaptation Evolution Strategy.
 Evolution strategies (ES) are stochastic, derivative-free methods for numerical optimization of non-linear or non-convex continuous optimization problems [6].
 CMA-ES is an optimisation approach which can be used independently of Gaussian Processes or another optimisation method.
 It can dynamically adapt its search resolution per hyperparameter, allowing for efficient searches on different scales.
-However, when used independently, it is recommended that preferably, no less than 100 times the dimension of the function evaluations be performed to get satisfactory results.
+When used independently, it is recommended that preferably, no less than 100 times the dimension of the function evaluations be performed to get satisfactory results.
 If we have tens or hundreds of hyper-parameters, this can be problematic.

 ### Sequential Model-Based Optimization

 Sequential Model-Based Global Optimization (SMBO) [4] algorithms use previous observations of the loss function (f), to determine the next (optimal) point to sample f for.
 Both Bayesian optimization and Tree of Parzen Estimator fall into this category.

-The advantages of SMBO are that it [9]:
+The advantages of SMBO are that it [8]:

 * leverages smoothness without analytic gradient
 * handles real-valued, discrete, and conditional variables
 * handles parallel evaluations of f(x)
 * copes with hundreds of variables, even with budget of just a few hundred function evaluations

-Gaussian Processes are typically chosen as the models for SMBO but other model types can be chosen such as random forests which are used in the SMAC algorithm [12].
+Gaussian Processes are typically chosen as the models for SMBO but other model types can be chosen such as random forests which are used in the SMAC algorithm [11].
 We discuss only Bayesian Optimization and TPE in this post.

 #### Bayesian Optimization

 Bayesian optimization falls in the sequential model-based optimization (SMBO) class of algorithms.
 It has become a very popular field of research in the last number of years, even with a dedicated workshop at NIPS.
 Some commercial Bayesian Optimisation approaches such as [SigOpt](https://sigopt.com/) indicate that an optimal solution can be found within 20 to 30 times the dimensionality of the optimisation space.
 This is a very attractive proposition.
-There are conflicting views on the success of such approaches however the results are beginning to quell such discussions.
+There are conflicting views on the success of such approaches, but the results are beginning to quell such discussions.

-Taking a formal definition from [11].
+Taking a formal definition from [10].
 Let $f: {\mathcal X} \to R$ be a L-Lipschitz continuous function defined on a compact subset ${\mathcal X} \subseteq R^d$.
 We are interested in solving the global optimization problem of finding

 $$ x_{M} = \arg \min_{x \in {\mathcal X}} f(x). $$